teriflunomide (Oral route)

 Check with your doctor right away if you are having burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.

 Serious skin reactions can occur with teriflunomide.
-Stop using teriflunomide and check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, fever or chills.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, fever or chills.

 Check with your doctor right away if you have a cough with or without a fever or trouble breathing while taking teriflunomide.